vmacarios/gms/gms-zip-service/README.md

 `when(zipRepository.findAll()).thenReturn(zipList);`\
 Finally compare the data retrieved from the mocked repository.

-To test save method, just verify if the mocked repository was called and it was just once.
+To test save and/or delete method, just verify if the mocked repository was called and it was just once.

+FindById method can receive a Zip object.
+It should be tested if is present.
+If it is present, check if the result is the same as requested.

 ###Service Integration Test
 This test use the real service class (`@Autowired`) to test the access to the repository.\